Saul Creek Apiary

 When placing a new Queen in a hive the the Cork shown in the picture above must not be removed for at least two to three days to allow the Bees to get used to the new Queens scent.
 After two to three days check on the Queen, if the Bees around her cage are docile and not stinging the cage or acting aggressively go ahead and remove the cork on the end of the Queen cage.
 Be sure to remove the cork on the end where the candy is located.
 If the candy has been eaten through which would allow the Queen to leave the cage when the cork is removed, place a marsh-mellow in the hole left where you removed the cork from.

-Note: If there is no Candy or if the Cork is removed on the wrong end of the Queen Cage and the Queen is released to soon it is possible that the colony may ball her (Balling is where the Bees form a ball around the queen attacking her and stinging her to death).
+Note: If there were no Candy or if the Cork is removed on the wrong end of the Queen Cage and the Queen is released to soon it is possible that the colony might ball her (Balling is where the Bees form a ball around the queen attacking her and possibly stinging her to death).

 You should now pretty much have a good idea which hive has a Queen and the two that don't.
 If you purchased new Queens for your splits spread two frames apart enough to insert the Queen Cage in-between frames and wire the Queen Cage so that it is secure to the top of the frame.
 Leave the Cork in the cage for at least two to three days before removing it to give the Bees time enough to accept the new Queens scent.

-Note: If you are not introducing caged Queens into your splits and or the original colony and are counting on the Bees rearing new Queens you do not want to kill the original Queen in the event one of your splits does not take and you have to re-combine the hive or need Queen for one of the splits if the bees didn't produce a new Queen.
+Note: From experience we have found replacing the original Queen from the hive being split greatly increases the odds of the split/s working.
+If you are not introducing caged Queens into your splits and are counting on the Bees rearing new Queens you do not want to kill the original Queen in the event one of your splits does not work and you have to re-combine the hive.

-With your new Queens installed or open Brood for the Bees to rear a new Queen in your NUC's you can close up the new NUC's and leave them alone for one to two days before removing the screen wire from the entrances.
+With your new Queens installed or open Brood for the Bees to rear a new Queen in your NUC's you will want to close up the two new NUC's and leave them alone for one to two days before removing the screen wire from the entrances.
 When you remove the screens from the entrances place a leafy twig or stick in front of the NUC entrance to encourage the Bees to re-orient themselves with their new home and it's location.
-After two to three days you are now ready to remove the cork from the Queen cage if installed.
+After two to three days days you are now ready to remove the cork from the Queen cage if installed.
 Remove the cork and promptly replace the hive cover/lid.
-Wait another (5) days before going back into the Nuc to make sure the Queen has been released.
-Remove the Queen Cage and re-adjust the frames and replace hive cover/lid.
+Wait another two to three days then remove the Queen cell adjust the frames and replace hive cover/lid.

 Note on Drifting: Drifting is a common occurrence when splitting hives and not removing the splits from the bee yard.
 Often times Bees will return to the original hive or will enter another hive due to confusion.
 If one NUC or the original hive seems to be low in Bee numbers simply switch the places of the week hive or NUC with the strong hive or NUC.
 Foraging Bees will enter the newly placed NUC and the Bee population will increase.